-Monte Toro is the highest point and it is 358 m/1174 ft above sea level.
-The coast of Sant Lluis is situated in the eastern part of the island and it is the first location in Spain where the sun rises.
+Monte Toro is the highest point, and it is 358m (1174ft) above sea level.
+The coast of Sant Lluis is situated in the eastern part of the island, and it is the first location in Spain where the sun rises.

-Geographical co-ordinates: 39°47' to 40°00'N, 3°52' to 4°24'E.
+Geographical Coordinates: 39°47' to 40°00'N, 3°52' to 4°24'E

 The location of Minorca in the middle of the western Mediterranean was a staging point for the different cultures since prehistoric times.
 This Balearic Island has an attractive mixture of colonial and local architecture.

-Most of the population on the island are Roman Catholic.
 There are two official languages spoken in Minorca, Castilian Spanish and Catalan.
-However, English and German are widely spoken throughout the island, especially within the tourism sector.
+However, English and German are widely spoken throughout the island.

-Minorca has a total population of approximately 88,000 (2006), with the majority of its inhabitants known to be 'Menorcans’ whom have evolved from different cultures throughout the history of the island.
-Most of the foreigners on the island are British, approximately 7,000, and more than half of them are considered to be retired.
-Many residents from the UK are attracted to an island like Minorca because of its warm Mediterranean climate and its peaceful relaxed lifestyle.
+Most of the population on the island are Roman Catholic.
+Minorca has a total population of approximately 93,397 (2019), with the majority of its inhabitants known to be 'Menorcans' who have evolved from different cultures.
+Most of the foreigners on the island are British, approximately 7,000, and more than half of them are retired.
+Many people from the UK are relocated to Minorca because of the Mediterranean climate and peaceful lifestyle.